 - Heart and breathing rate changes and changes in blood oxygen that aren't typical during sleep may suggest sleep apnea.

 - Using PAP or oxygen can indicate which device settings work best for you.
 This helps if your health care provider would like to prescribe the device for home use.

 - Frequent leg movements that disrupt your sleep may indicate periodic limb movement disorder.

 - Unusual movements or behaviors during sleep may be signs of REM sleep behavior disorder or another sleep disorder.

-The information gathered during polysomnography is evaluated first by a polysomnography technologist, who uses the data to chart your sleep stages and cycles.
-Then that information is reviewed by your sleep center doctor.
+The information gathered during a sleep study is evaluated first by a polysomnography technologist.
+The technologist uses the data to chart your sleep stages and cycles.
+Then the information is reviewed by your sleep center provider.

-It may take up to two weeks to receive the results of polysomnography.
-At a follow-up appointment, your doctor reviews the results with you.
-Based on the data gathered, your doctor will discuss any treatment or further evaluation that you may need.
+At a follow-up appointment, your provider reviews the results with you.
+Based on the data gathered, your health care provider will discuss any treatment or further evaluation that you may need.

 If you've had a home sleep apnea test, sometimes the results don't provide enough information.
 If this happens, your provider may recommend a sleep study in a sleep center.